-TEN memorable moments from north London derby
+TEN memorable moments from the north London derby

 Ahead of Sunday's match between Spurs and Arsenal, Adrian Kajumba picks out some iconic events from past meetings